LLinden/cypress-ui-automation/README.md

     npm install cypress

   2. To create the file package.json, type:

     npm init -y

-  3. Execute the tests use:
+  3. To execute the tests use:

     npx cypress open